 Were you caught (red-handed!) for taking a day’s sick leave even though you weren’t actually ill?

 Perhaps your boss was let in on your secret by a colleague or even saw you himself or herself while attending a particular event.
 It seems that bosses eventually do find out in any case when employees lie about sick leave through photos on social media or some other way.

-If you haven’t actually deceived your boss, but were up-front about going to a new job interview, simply explain the reason for the interview to your boss.
+If you haven’t actually deceived your boss but were up-front about going to a new job interview, simply explain the reason for the interview with your boss.
 This will help relieve the awkward atmosphere between you and your boss.
 He or she might even make you a better offer than what a new job would provide!

 How to Recover from Work Screw-ups in front of the whole Office

 You just made a huge mistake that cost the entire organisation a lot of time, effort, profit and/or resources.
 Meet with your task supervisor or your boss and ensure him or her that you understand your mistake.
 Suggest solutions to make up for the losses.
 Meet with all the members of the workplace team personally, letting them know that you are deeply sorry for all the fallout from your screw-up.

 The best place to do this would be away from the workplace, perhaps treating them to food and beverages.
 If the only solution is to re-do everything, then help every single person affected by your mistake.

 Drinking alcohol with your colleagues at a work event or while apologising for an earlier mistake can lead to excessive imbibing.
 A few too many drinks can lead to your being the centrepiece of a drunken scene in front of almost all your colleagues.
 The next morning you wake up with a horrible hangover and a creepy, repulsive guy from work lying next to you.